alexa/ask-cli/docs/concepts/Deploy-Command.md

   3. Deploy Lambda function.
      * If Lambda ARN is not present, the deployer will create the Lambda function by adding the event trigger.
      * If Lambda ARN is present, the deloyer will update the Lambda function's code and configuration.

+Supported parameters in `userConfig`:
+* awsRegion
+* runtime: Please see [AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for more details.
+* handler: The entry point for the Lambda function in your code.
+* sourceLambda: You can set the `userConfig.sourceLambda.arn` to specify an existing Lambda ARN to reuse.
+This will be the target Lambda function when you deploy.
+* regionalOverrides: You can set `regionalOverrides.{region}.{anyPropertiesAbove}` to override the parameters for a certain region.

 #### @ask-cli/cfn-deployer
 This deployer is implementing the idea of **Code as Infra** by using AWS CloudFormation.
 By using the CloudFormation template as the recipe, skill applications with similar infrastructure settings can simply share or extend existing template files.
 CloudFormation service also manages auto-rollback when a failure happens.
 Below shows the details of what this deployer does: